The biblical concept of faith can be seen in its earliest form in the Old Testament where a variety of Hebrew terms provide a rich and

-Two root words form the basis of the concept of faith.
+Two root verbs form the basis of the concept of faith.

 1. 'Ᾱman conveys the sense of "reliability, stability" and "firmness."

-The hiphil verb from of 'āman means "to be certain, sure" or "to be assured.
+The hiphil verb stem of 'āman conveys the meaning "to be certain, sure" or "to be assured.
 This perspective indicates

-that "faith" has a basis on fact; it is founded on truth certain of a real God and the absolute reality
+that "faith" has a basis on a historical event; it is founded on truth certain of a real living God and the absolute reality of His words.

-The niphal verb form means "to be true, reliable or faithful" and can be applied to both
+The niphal verb stem conveys the meaning "to be true, reliable or faithful" and can be applied to both God and men.

 2. Bāṭaḥ means "'to trust, rely upon" or "to put confidence in".

 "Bāṭaḥ" as a verb, in its qal or hiphil verb form, expresses the sense of well-being and security which results from